-The Fijian archipelago lies in the achingly blue waters of the Pacific Ocean.
-Frontier volunteers on the Fiji Marine Conservation project are creating ground-breaking baseline conservation data for use in the ongoing protection and study of this unique marine environment.
+The Fijian archipelago is found in the crystal blue waters of the Pacific Ocean.
+Frontier volunteers partaking in the Fiji Marine Conservation project are collating innovative baseline preservation data to influence the ongoing protection and study of this unique marine ecosystem.

-Living in a fun and vibrant volunteer camp, literally minutes’ walk from the reefs on which they work, you will earn your PADI dive qualifications (unless you already have them!) and receive training in professional conservation surveying techniques.
-You’ll then take part in daily (weather permitting) dives on these exclusive and protected reefs to catalog marine species in the area and the reef environment itself.
+Based in a thriving volunteer camp, literally minutes’ walk from the reefs where you work, you will earn your PADI dive qualifications (unless you already have them!) and receive professional training in conservation surveying techniques.
+You’ll have the opportunity to partake in daily (weather permitting) dives on exclusive and protected reefs to record marine species in the area and along the reef.

-Frontier Fiji Marine volunteers have recently seen and recorded a huge array of marine life, from clownfish, triggerfish and blue tangs to dolphins, whales and manta rays.
+Frontier Fiji Marine volunteers have recently seen and recorded a huge array of marine life, from triggerfish clownfish and blue tangs to whales, dolphins and manta rays.

 To get more information on the Fiji Marine Conservation and Diving placement, and to apply, visit our website and use the orange “Apply Now” button.
 A volunteer adviser will then call you back to answer any questions.

 You can also see what’s happening right now our Fiji Marine Conservation project news.

 - Help to preserve Fiji's marine and coastal biodiversity

 - PADI scuba diving courses and qualifications available